idealparable/BibleQ/DidLazarusWriteJohn.md

 10 But the chief priests conspired to put Lazarus to death also, 11 because on account of him many of the Jews went away and believed in Jesus./

-Let's assume that Lazarus didnt flee Judea due to this, although I've heard it said that extrabiblical sources may claim or imply he did.
+Let's presume that Lazarus didn't flee Judea due to this, although I've heard it said that extrabiblical sources may claim or imply he did.

 Even if not, he probably knew this, so would hardly risk going even within a guarded gate right to the very people trying to kill him.